 Challenge: The days are shorter and visibility is poorer in the winter months.
-Helping to make sure your drivers can see the road ahead—and that other drivers can see them—is crucial to safety.
+Helping to make sure your drivers can see the road ahead—and that other drivers can see them—is crucial to safety when winter driving.

 Solution: Set up a “Lights” service reminder to receive an alert every month.
 Then, inform your team when it’s time to inspect vehicle lights for breaks in the lenses or burnt-out bulbs.